captbaritone/webamp/README.md

-# Winamp.js
+# Winamp2-js

-A reimplementation of Winamp 2.x in jQuery and css.
-We use the actual skin assets so it *should* be compatible with other themes.
+A reimplementation of Winamp 2.9 in HTML5 and Javascript.

 Works in modern versions of Firefox, Safari and Chrome.
 Untested in IE.